jfpoilpret/fast-arduino-lib/README.md

 16. More boards variants support (Leonardo, ATtinyX5)
 17. ...
 To be determined later, based on my own projects needs

 Some refactoring is also planned, in order to revisit current way to support multiple boards with different capabilities, based on a "traits" approach.
-This "trait" approach refactoring has started with initial RTT implementation and is almost finished (as of December, 3rd 2016); further changes are expected in this direction, normally with only little impact (or none at all) on API, until end 2016.
+This "trait" approach refactoring has started with initial RTT implementation and is almost finished (as of December, 3rd 2016); further changes are expected in this direction, normally with only little impact (or none at all) on API, until January 2017.

 The following features are not in FastArduino roadmap currently: